ermlikeyeah/ermlikeyeah.github.io/_posts/2018-07-04-leeds-cross-gov-meet-number-3-done.markdown

 Things we are looking for for future meets:

 * People to run sessions.
 Sessions can be a talk, a show and tell, a workshop: anything you want as long as it has a gov or public sector slant.
 * Places to host the meets.
 It would be great to have the meets in places where gov and public sector work happens.
-If you work somewhere that can host an event.

-If you want to help with either [drop me a line](/contact).
+If you want to help with either request [drop me a line](/contact).

 If you want to stay in touch about the Leeds gov design meets, we have [a web page](http://ermlikeyeah.com/leedsgovdesign/).
 On that page are details of how to subscribe by email to the Leeds Gov Design Google Group so you can get updates by email.
 You can also follow [@LeedsGovDesign](https://www.twitter.com/LeedsGovDesign) on Twitter.